adityachap/aws-assignment-asg/README.md

 ### Support Details

-In case of any issue regarding Jira service desk or any requests please use the contact details given below
+In case of any issue or any requests please use the contact details given below

 | ContactId | Contact Details |
 | ------ | ------ |